 1. Choosing based on demo, not production reality.
 Every platform demos beautifully.
 Ask about error handling, rate limits, cold start times, and what happens when the LLM returns garbage.
 That’s where platforms differ.

 2. Ignoring total cost of ownership.
-A $49/month platform that charges per conversation can cost $5,000/month at scale.
+A low monthly seat price can still become expensive once conversation volume, model usage, connector fees, monitoring, and human review climb.
 Model the economics at your projected volume, not your pilot volume.

 3. Overlooking data residency.
 If you’re in healthcare, finance, or government, where your data lives matters.
 Some platforms don’t offer region selection or on-premise deployment.